ros-navigation/navigation2/nav2_motion_primitives/README.md

+**Warning**: As with the rest of `nav2`, this package is still in development and only works with Turtlebot 3 at the moment.
+Currently collision avoidance has not been integrated.
+The user is advised to not use this feature on a physical robot for safety reasons.
+As of now, this feature should only be used in simulations.

+---

 # Motion Primitives

-The `nav2_motion_primitives` package implements, as the name suggests, a module for executing simple controlled <!--and collision-free--> robot movements such as rotating on its own axis or moving linearly.
+The `nav2_motion_primitives` package implements, as the name suggests, a module for executing simple controlled robot movements such as rotating on its own axis or moving linearly.

 The package defines:
 - A `MotionPrimitive` template which is used as a base class to implement specific primitives.